viam-devrel/viamcodelabs/site/viamguides/src/monitoring-automation-elastic/monitoring-automation-elastic.md

 ### Generate an API key

-On the **Overview** tab of the newly created index, there are instructions for getting start with the Elastic API.
+On the **Overview** tab of the newly created index, there are instructions for getting started with the Elastic API.

 1. Scroll down to the **Generate an API key** section of the page.
 Click "+ New".
    ![generate Elastic API key](./assets/elastic-search-index-connection-details.png)